gasolin/foxbox/README.md

 to clone gaia source code.
 Or you could use normal way to git clone [gaia](https://github.com/mozilla-b2g/gaia).

 ## In Virtual Machine

+If you haven't install Virtualbox or vagrant, read the following instructions.

 ### Prerequisite